 Since older cats often have arthritis or reduced muscle tone, they usually favor soft bedding over firmer surfaces.

-Felines are nocturnal creatures.
+Felines are crepuscular creatures.
 It's typical for them to be active when it's dark out.
 If a cat spends the bulk of his day asleep, expect him to be up at night playing.
 Felines tend to sleep a lot when their daytime settings are dull or quiet.
 If you're usually out of the house during the day, your cat might attempt to get your attention when you sleep at night, often by vocalizing excessively or pawing at you.